 Legal Framework of MoU (Memorandum of Understanding)

-A Memorandum of Understanding is a document that signifies the basics and objectives of two or more parties written out clearly.
-It creates an environment in which the parties share an objective and determine the preliminary roles, duties, and expectations even though this is not a contract, and thus has no legal standing.
+A Memorandum of Understanding is a document that sets out the basics and objectives of two or more parties clearly.
+It creates an environment in which the parties share an objective and determine preliminary roles, duties, and expectations, even though it is not a contract and thus has no legal standing.

-Most sectors, among them non-profit organizations, governments, businesses, and education, have these MOUs in place to develop future agreements.
-An MOU features the goals of each party and a pledge from each party, and it serves to understand the purposes of collaboration, reducing the risks of a lack of understanding and building confidence.
-Indeed, even though not as sensitive to the law as contracts, MOUs often represent the first step of cooperation between parties; further, more detailed legal agreements are usually made as parties learn how to work with one another.
+Most sectors, including non-profit organisations, governments, businesses, and education, have MOUs in place to develop future agreements.
+An MOU outlines each party’s goals and pledges, clarifying the purpose of the collaboration, reducing the risk of misunderstandings, and building confidence.
+Indeed, although not as sensitive to the law as contracts, MOUs often represent the first step in cooperation between parties; further, more detailed legal agreements are usually made as parties learn to work with one another.

 It is commonly employed in governmental, academic, non-profit, and business sectors.
-Such documents assure everything is written down regarding who does what, who aims at what and who expects what thus reducing chances of confusion or misinterpretation.
-More flexible than formal agreements but more rigid to the law than the latter, an MOU can be changed when the need arises as there is no need to go through the process of enforcing a contract.
+Such documents assure everything is written down regarding who does what, who aims at what and who expects what, thus reducing chances of confusion or misinterpretation.
+More flexible than formal agreements but more rigid than the law, an MOU can be changed when the need arises, as there is no need to go through the process of enforcing a contract.

 Although MOUs fail to fully attain the legal effect of contracts, they are very instrumental as the first steps of negotiation, especially in situations involving strategic partnerships or programs with several actors.
 In the case of promoting the advancement of cooperation and signing of a formal agreement, the very clear definition of objectives and responsibilities in the MOU helps a lot.
 Such documents help interested parties be focused on a common cause and prepare the stage for even more complex solutions; therefore, such bilateral agreements are necessary.